 Internet access, computer equipment and mobile devices are getting cheaper, however, to ensure the internet is truly for everyone, we need to provide more than just access.
 We need to equip people with the motivation, skills and confidence to go online and make the most of the opportunities available online.

-Digital exclusion in Worcestershire is being tackled by a number of organisations, from Housing Associations, Libraries and charities, this website has been designed to collate all of the information about these services in one place.
+Digital exclusion is being tackled by a number of organisations, from Housing Associations, Libraries and charities.
 Whilst this site provides information from these organisations it was not created by any of them, it is entirely designed, operated and run by volunteers, so any errors in the listings are theirs and not the fault of any organisations shown.

 If you would like your sessions featured on this site please contact us.